-Before I stumbled onto a mechanism that could immitate, partly, the imaging abilities of the sonar of dolphins, I worked at creating a new science and a new technology wherein "animal behavior" and robotics would cross pollinate.
-I invented the term
+Before immitating the sonar of dolphins, I had worked at creating a new science and a new technology wherein "animal behavior" and robotics would cross pollinate.
+I called my work and intensions

-Eventually, I was induced by circumstances to move to the graduate mathematics program of Auburn University in Alabama where former students of the Third Floor encouraged me (notably Ben Fitzpatrick, Jr.,
+In 1969, I was induced by circumstances to move to the graduate mathematics program of Auburn University in Alabama where former students of the Third Floor encouraged me

-Distressed at a long period of failing to make anything useful of Convex Topology, I gave in to the oblique influence of Third Floor graduate John Neuberger and took up computing.
+Distressed at a long period of failing to make anything useful of Convex Topology, I gave in to the oblique influence of Third Floor graduate John Neuberger (PDF) and took up computing -- and this eventually allowed me to return to, and find use for, theories of animal-behavior.

 Circumstances in 1983 took me to Baton Rouge where the Computer Science department of Southern University, SU, accepted me onto its faculty to teach courses heavy in mathematics.
 Their need must have been great: they overlooked my deficiencies in their science.
 I went there to learn-while-teaching, intending to stay just two years.
 After 31 years, I retired to invent sonar methods inspired by dolphins.